adriankubinyete/vencord-solsautojoiner/README.md

 ## Why AutoJoin is Disabled After Each Join

 If multiple biomes trigger AutoJoin while you are already in a game, you risk being redirected to another server unexpectedly.
 Automatically disabling AutoJoin after each join prevents this.
-You can quickly re-enable it with Shift + Right-Click on the menu button, with a green dot indicating AutoJoin is active.
+You can quickly re-enable it with Shift + Click on the menu button, with a green dot indicating AutoJoin is active.

 ---